tomichj/operate/README.md

 ## Dependencies

-Operate requires only `ActiveSupport` 4.2 or greater.

-Additionally, if ActiveRecord is available, transactions are supported.
+If ActiveRecord is available, transactions are supported.
 There is no explicit support for other ORMs.

 It's not required, but a form object library like [Reform] is recommended.
 Reform is used in the examples below.